AD | Partnership

 Alternatively, you can contact local nursery groups or children’s hospitals to see if they will accept donations too.
 Knowing that your baby’s unwanted items are going to benefit other families and organisations can make letting go much easier.

 If you intend on having another baby in the future, why not consider storing some of your more essential baby items elsewhere.
 This can free up some space in your home, particularly if you are storing larger items such as furniture.
 You can then access these items and return them to your home when you need them.
 Another option is to store these items for friends and family who might be trying to get pregnant.
 They can then access your storage lot and choose which items they would like.

-Get in touch with self-storage companies such as Safe Store to get quotes on prices.
+Get in touch with self-storage companies such as Now Storage self storage in Reading to get quotes on prices.
 It can also be beneficial to visit the lot before you commit to assess the safety and security.

 As you can see there are a number of options you can consider when it comes to your unwanted baby items.
 Even though you can’t keep everything, it’s important to treasure the memories of your child being so small.
 So try to keep hold of any items that hold particular sentimental value.